Modular Automation

 Manufacturers

 • Most automation on the market today is either tailored around a single, or very limited variation process.
-Whether that process is a single part family running on an automated CNC cell, welding cell, deburring stations, etc. Even if solutions feature multi tooling and work holding for part variations, these are directly integrated and embedded into the controls most of the time.
-Our solutions expand opportunities to automate, even very simple processes with extreme variability.
+Even if solutions feature multi tooling and work holding for part variations, these are directly integrated and embedded into the controls most of the time.
+Our CNS, with it's decoupled perspective on machein-to-machine communication, expand opportunities to automate, even very simple processes with extreme variability.
 Manufacturers have flexability with respect to both the deviation in plug and play modules for different tasks, but as well splitting automation efforts into multiple phases.

 Automation Integrators